n-lai/geronimo/README.md

 # Doctor Who Chrome Extension

 Tired of the standard new tab page for Google Chrome?
 Fellow Whovian?
 You've come to the right place!
-The Doctor Who Chrome Extension replaces the standard new tab page and features a Tardis-themed background and todo list to keep you on track as you browse the web.
+The Doctor Who Chrome Extension replaces the standard new tab page and features a Tardis-themed background and to-do list to keep you on track as you browse the web.

 [Google Web Store] [link]